larscom/storage-manager-chrome/README.md

  - Shows pretty JSON values
  - Add/delete items
  - Copy values to clipboard
- - Dump value to console as an JSON object
+ - Dump value to console as a JSON object

 Faq
 ----------------------